GSG-G7/lang-mate/README.md

 ## **Solution :**

-The application gives the users the ability to make match with other languages native speakers to practice their languages.
+The application gives the users the ability to make match with other languages native speakers to practice their languages .

 ## **User Journey :**